 The City of Davis operates several open areas where dogs are allowed off-leash as long as they’re under voice control.
-The Aspen Greenbelt stretches between Glacier Dr and Arroyo Park where you can run and play with your dog in the quiet, residential green space.
+The Aspen Greenbelt stretches between Glacier Drive and Arroyo Park where you can run and play with your dog in the quiet, unfenced residential green space.

 C-Bar-C Park | Citrus Heights

-The gorgeous dog park at C-Bar-C Park offers a large, open area for play complete with shade trees, benches, dirt and grass areas, and water fountains.
+The gorgeous dog park at C-Bar-C Park in Citrus Heights offers a large, open area for play complete with shade trees, benches, dirt and grass areas, and water fountains.
 There is a smaller fenced section for small dogs as well.

 Carmichael Park | Carmichael